khanmjk/altsoftwareplanning/docs/workspace-canvas-contract.md

 ### 1.1 Canvas Layers

-Every view operates within the **Workspace Shell**, which consists of three layers:
+Every view operates within the **Workspace Shell**, which consists of three layers plus an optional right-rail extension panel:

 ```
 ┌─────────────────────────────────────────────┐